 Dr Cristina Alexe was previously managing associate and co-head of the international arbitration practice group with major Romanian law firm, Popovici Nițu Stoica & Asociații (2003–2014) and senior associate with Mușat & Asociații (1998–2003).

-Dr Cristina Alexe published over 20 articles on civil procedure, international arbitration and commercial law and regularly speaks at conferences on these subjects.
-She is the editor of the Romanian Arbitration Journal.
+Dr Cristina Alexe is the editor in chief of the Romanian Arbitration Journal.
+She published over 25 articles on civil procedure, international arbitration and commercial law and regularly speaks at conferences on these subjects.

-She is fluent in Romanian and English and has a good knowledge of French.
+She is proficient in Romanian and English and has a good knowledge of French.

 She is member of the ICCA, ICC YAF, LCIA European User’s Council, and Institute for Transnational Arbitration.